 Genesys Rules System release 8.1.2 implements a new template type (CEP-Complex Event Processing) for Genesys Web Engagement (GWE).
 This template type enables rule developers to build templates that rule authors then use to create rules and packages that use event fact types.
+This selection determines:

-This selection determines how the Drools Rule Language (DRL) is eventually generated by the GRAT, and to which applications the rule package can be deployed.
+- How the Drools Rule Language (DRL) is eventually generated by the GRAT. - Which applications the rule package can be deployed to.